yahyayun1/Wikipedia-Gender-Dashboard/README.md

 This project consists of three main components: data collection & preprocessing, the Power BI dashboard, and the website interface.

 ### Data Collection & Preprocessing
-- **Data Collection**: Open Data Collection & Preprocessing/Data Collection.ipynb in Jupyter Notebook.
+- **Data Collection**: Open Data Collection&Preprocessing/Data/DataCollection.ipynb in Jupyter Notebook.
 This file includes code for collecting data from DBpedia and Wikidata using SPARQL queries.
 Run each cell to download and save data locally.
 - **Data Preprocessing**: After collecting the data, open Preprocessing.ipynb to preprocess it.
 This file cleans, transforms, and structures the data, creating final datasets (Final3.0.csv and non-binary2.0.csv) that will be used in the Power BI dashboard.

 ### Power BI Dashboard